Industrial gaskets

 Rubber - Cork - Fiber - Laminates - Plastic

-Non-metallic gasket materials can be made from different types of rubber materials, rubber cork, various fiber systems, gasket laminates or PTFE materials in sheet format.
+Non-metallic gasket materials can be made from different types of rubber materials, rubber cork, different fiber systems, gasket laminates or PTFE materials in sheet format.

 - Rubber sheets are manufactured in the traditional rubber types NBR, HNBR, EPDM, CR, NR, VMQ and FPM.